20 Perfect Fashion Combos That Will Never Go Out of Style

 Bold Hues + No Makeup

 If you're going to go bold with color, keep your makeup neutral.
-Add some statement earrings, a pair of shades and call it a day.
+Add some statement earrings and a pair of shades and call it a day.

 Photo: